City Guides, Japan, Kyoto

 My torii ema at Fushimi Inari Taisha in Kyoto

 Another thing you might want to do while at the temple (or any other temple in Japan) is purchase an Omamori, a small amulet containing a blessed piece of wood meant to protect you or you can gift it to your loved ones for their protection.
-They cost about 500-800 yen and there are different types of Omamori for different purposes – for health, giving birth, for students, etc. Most temples in Kyoto will have signs in English explaining what they are!
+They cost 500 to 1,000 yen and there are different types of Omamori for different purposes – for health, giving birth, for students, etc. Most temples in Kyoto will have signs in English explaining what they are!

-There is also a great restaurant nearby if you are here in the later part of the afternoon, called Kanoko.
+There is a great restaurant nearby the entrance of Fushimi Inari Taisha if you are here in the later part of the afternoon, called Kanoko.
 Scroll down for more info and my food recommendations in Kyoto!

 2. Visit Kiyomizu-dera